+

 2. Select Google Ads (you can also include Google Analytics, Tag Manager, or Business Profile in the same link).

-3. Send the link to your client.
+3. Send the secure link to your client.

 ⚡ Agency hack: Get access to all your clients’ marketing accounts with one Leadsie link